uofajillian/edx-documentation/en_us/xblock/source/anatomy/index.rst

 Anatomy of an XBlock
 #####################

-This part of the tutorial walks through and explains the XBlock skeleton, and uses examples from the `Thumbs XBlock`_ that is installed with the XBlock SDK.
+This part of the tutorial explains the XBlock skeleton, and uses examples from the `Thumbs XBlock`_ that is installed with the XBlock SDK.

+The Thumbs XBlock enables learners to vote up or down.
+The Thumbs XBlock keeps track of vote totals.

-The section :ref:`Customize Your XBlock` walks through the process of making the XBlock you creaetd, ``myxblock``, function like the Thumbs XBlock.
+For information about making the XBlock that you created function like the example Thumbs XBlocK, see :ref:`Customize Your XBlock`.

 .. toctree::
    :maxdepth: 2